 As a <user role> I can <activity> so that <business value>

-Once an MMF is implemented, there are a variety of ways teams can determine whether or not the feature delivers the right outcomes.
+Implementing an MMF offers a variety of ways to determine if the feature delivers the right outcomes.
 These include:

-- Observation – Wherever possible, teams directly observe the actual usage of the system, an opportunity to better understand the user’s context and behaviors.
+- Observation – Wherever possible, directly observe the actual usage of the system, it’s an opportunity to understand the user’s context and behaviors.

-- User surveys – When direct observation isn’t possible, a simple survey can obtain fast feedback.
+- User surveys – When direct observation isn’t possible, a simple end-user questionnaire can obtain fast feedback.

-- Usage analytics – Lean-Agile teams build analytics right into their applications.
-This is a key strategy, not only for understanding initial usage, but also for installing the application telemetry necessary to support a Continuous Delivery model, providing constant operational and user feedback from the deployed system.
+- Usage analytics – Lean-Agile teams build analytics right into their applications, which helps validate initial use and provides the application telemetry needed to support a Continuous Delivery model.
+Telemetry offers constant operational and user feedback from the deployed system.

-- A/B testing – This is a form of statistical hypothesis testing of two samples.
-This practice acknowledges that user preferences are unknowable in advance.
-This is truly liberating.
-Rather than endless arguments between designers and developers—who likely won’t use the system—teams follow Principle #3 – Assume variability; preserve options to keep design variations open as long as possible.
-And wherever it’s practical and economically feasible, they should implement multiple options for certain critical user activities.
-Then they can test those options with mockups, prototypes, or even full stack implementations.
+- A/B testing – Is a form of statistical hypothesis comparing two samples, which acknowledges that user preferences are unknowable in advance.
+Recognizing this is truly liberating, eliminating endless arguments between designers and developers—who likely won’t use the system.
+Teams follow Principle #3 – Assume variability; preserve options to keep design options open as long as possible.
+And wherever it’s practical and economically feasible, they should implement multiple alternatives for critical user activities.
+Then they can test those other options with mockups, prototypes, or even full stack implementations.
 In this latter case, differing versions may be deployed to multiple subsets of users, perhaps sequenced over time and measured via analytics.

-In short, measurable results deliver the knowledge teams need to refactor, adjust, redesign—or even pivot to abandon a feature, based solely on real objective data and user feedback.
-This creates a closed-loop Lean UX process that iterates toward a successful outcome, driven by objective evidence of whether a feature fulfills the hypothesis, or not.
+In short, measurable results deliver the knowledge teams need to refactor, adjust, redesign—or even pivot to abandon a feature, based solely on objective data and user feedback.
+Measurement creates a closed-loop Lean UX process that iterates toward a successful outcome, driven by actual evidence of whether a feature fulfills the hypothesis, or not.